ibm-cloud-docs/key-protect/key-protect-cli-commands.md

     Root keys must be 16, 24, or 32 bytes long; corresponding to 128, 192, or 256 bits.
 The key must be base64-encoded.

-    Standard keys can be up to 7,500 bytes in size.
+    Standard keys can be up to 7,500 bytes in length.
 The key must be base64-encoded.

     If you are creating a key using an import token then this is the encrypted key from the `kp import-token key-encrypt` process.